 We’re about to explore the best market in Barcelona and maybe even all of Spain.
 The Mercat de la Boqueria is situated right in the middle of Barcelona’s most famous avenue – La Rambla, so there’s no way you’ll miss it.
 Just follow the crowds and get here in the morning (just not on a Sunday when this place is closed).
-As the rule of thumb goes with markets, they’re always better in the early mornings, when the real buyers do the their shopping and the crowds are still stretching in bed.
+As the rule of thumb goes with markets, they’re always better in the early mornings, when the real buyers do their shopping and the crowds are still stretching in bed.
 Even if you get here by midday – don’t sweat it.
 It’s a paradise for foodies but even common folks with no culinary sense like me will enjoy this place.

 We’ve visited quite a few Spanish markets on our trip to Mallorca and Seville, but this one is on a whole other level.
 Are you ready to start exploring the market?

 A bit of history

 The Mercat de la Boqueria officially opened in the 1850’s though it’s been around in some shape or form since the 12th century!
 It’s always so exciting to go into these old European markets, as you can just imagine what shopping looked like in the old days.
 The seafood section, that will be the highlight of our visit, was added a few decades later and the market received its metal roof only in 1914.
 This probably helped to prevent shoppers from fainting in the sweltering summer heat, and the produce from rotting away in the sun.

 The fruits & vegetable section

 As you enter the market from the La Rambla entrance, you’ll visit the fruits and vegetable section.
 You’ll find here stalls selling fresh produce from across the region.
 The fruits and veggies look super fresh and you can see the quality is good, not like the tasteless veggies we usually find back home in Ireland.